petarilievCS/petarilievCS/README.md

 **`Mobile Developer (iOS)`**

 I'm a junior studying Computer Science at UT Austin, an independent iOS developer, and a Software Engineer Intern in the Health Software team at Apple.
 I enjoy building iOS applications in my free time, and I've published 3 of them on the App Store.
-I specialize in Swift (UIKit, SwiftUI), but I've been getting more interested in backend development with Python (Flask, SQLAlchemy, MySQL) and data science (Pandas, Matplotlib, NumPy).
+I specialize in Swift (UIKit, SwiftUI), but I've been getting more interested in backend development with Python (Flask, SQLAlchemy, PostgreSQL) and data science (Pandas, Matplotlib, NumPy).
 Lastly, I also have experience with C/C++, Java and AWS.

 <p align="left">
       <a href="https://www.linkedin.com/in/petarilievcs/">